GudMeong/slam-mirrorbot/README.md

 - Docker support
 - Uploading To Team Drives
 - Index Link support
-- Service account support
+- Service Account support
-- Delete files from drive
+- Delete files from Drive
 - Shortener support
-- Custom Filename (Only for url, telegram files and ytdl.
-Not for mega links and magnet/torrents)
+- Custom Filename (Only for url, Telegram files and Youtube-dl.
+Not for Mega links and Magnet/Torrents)
 - Extracting password protected files, using custom filename and download from password protected index links see these examples:
 <p><a href="https://telegra.ph/Magneto-Python-Aria---Custom-Filename-Examples-01-20"> <img src="https://img.shields.io/badge/see%20on%20telegraph-grey?style=for-the-badge" width="190""/></a></p>